philip-3000/deck-of-cards/README.md

 where the first item in the tuple is the suit and the second is the card value.
 However, we want to abstract this a bit so that we can:

 - write some modular components to represent a card as well as a deck of cards.
-- have a standard way of comparing cards, i.e., is a 'Queen of Hearts' as valable as a 'Queen of Diamonds'?
+- have a standard way of comparing cards, i.e., is a 'Queen of Hearts' as valuable as a 'Queen of Diamonds'?

 We can start with a Card class to represent the current suit and value of a given card, as well as provide some operations we might find useful when playing cards.
 Let's start with state.
 We need: